Catherine Wilson Garry

 Catherine Wilson Garry (previously Catherine Wilson) is a poet and writer based in Edinburgh.
 Her debut pamphlet Another Word for Home is Blackbird was published by Stewed Rhubarb Press in 2023.

-She is the winner of the Janet Coats Memorial Prize, and has been highly commended by both the Edwin Morgan Poetry Award and the Bridport Prize.
-She has also been shortlisted for the Moniack Mhor Emerging Writing Award, and longlisted for the Short Fiction Journal’s International Short Story Competition.
+She has been highly commended by the Bridport Prize, the Edwin Morgan Poetry Award and the Mslexia Poetry Pamphlet competition.
 In 2024, she was selected to be part of the Bloomsbury Mentorship Programme for her collection of short stories.

-She has been commissioned for both page and stage by organisations including StAnza Poetry Festival, the British National Gallery, BBC Radio 4 and BBC Radio Scotland.
-Her work has been published by publications including The Scotsman, Extra Teeth magazine, Gutter magazine and more.
+Her work has been published by the PN Review, Poetry London, the Bridport Prize, Extra Teeth and Gutter magazine.
+She has also been commissioned for both page and stage by organisations including StAnza Poetry Festival, the British National Gallery, BBC Radio 4 and BBC Radio Scotland.

 She is a member of the London Library’s Emerging Writers, Edwin Morgan Trust’s Clydebuilt 17 and part of Push the Boat Out Festival team, running their monthly poetry night Rock the Boat.